Nolann-epi/Netfake/README.md

 You can create an account or use the guest user :

-Email : guest@user.com
+* Email : guest@user.com
-Password : guest
+* Password : guest

 # Functionalities

 Netfake offers the following functionalities:

+ * Create an account via credentials
-Authentication with credential, Google or Github account Watch trailers
+ * Authentication with credentials, Google or Github account
+ * Watch trailers of your favorite movies
-Add trailers to your watchlist and watch them later View list of movies by genre
+ * Add trailers to your watchlist and watch them later
+ * View list of movies by genre

 # Technologies used